-Warren McNabb is a Professor in, and Deputy Director of the Riddet Institute.
+Warren McNabb is Professor of Nutritional Sciences at the Riddet Institute.
 The Riddet Institute is one of New Zealand’s Centres of Research Excellence (CoRE) which is hosted by Massey University.
 His research interests include nutrition for health, sustainable nutrition, human-microbiome interactions, and physiology and metabolism.

-Warren joined the Riddet Institute in 2016 as the Deputy Director.
+Warren joined the Riddet Institute in 2016.
 Prior to that, Warren was the Research Director at AgResearch Ltd. He had been an Adjunct Professor in the Riddet Institute since 2009.
 Warren has previously supervised 18 PhD students and 12 Postdoctoral Fellows and is currently supervising 18 PhD students and 3 Postdoctoral Fellows.

 Warren completed his B. Agric.
 Sci (First Class Honours; 1986) and PhD at Massey University.
 During his PhD studies Warren held William Georgetti, Leonard Connell, Pukehou Pouto and Massey University Postgraduate Scholarships.
 Warren did part of his PhD at the CSIRO, Division of Plant Industry (Canberra, Australia).
 His PhD (awarded in 1990) was followed by postdoctoral studies at the CSIRO, Plant Industry Division where he held a prestigious CSIRO Postdoctoral Research Fellowship (1990-1993).
 His PhD studies focused on the effect of condensed tannins on sulphur amino acid metabolism and wool growth in sheep.
 His postdoctoral studies focused on expressing genes for proteins that resisted rumen degradation and where high in sulphur amino acids in legumes of importance to pastoral agriculture.